e-paj/Detecting-Parkinson-s-Disease/UPDATE.md

 # What I have done so far:

+September 30, 2021:
+- Started writing the report.
+- Tomorrow start on the data analysis part!

 September 29, 2021:
 - I built a predictive system where I took an input data and used my model to check if the person has the disease or not.
 - In order to this, I have to change the input_data, which I took from the original dataset, into a numpy array.